Akuli/porcupine/docs/settings.rst

 .. class:: Settings

-    Each instance of :class:`Settings` is basically a dict of option names and values, but it does more than that;
-    it ensures that the values have the correct type, converts them to the correct type when loaded from a setting file, and so on.
+    Each instance of :class:`Settings` is basically a dict of option names and values, but it also ensures that the values have the correct type, converts them to the correct type when loaded from a setting file, and so on.